omgbbqhaxx/zkmine/README.md

 ## ZKmine
 Welcome to the zk-mine;

-In this example our program get users ethereum address and checking mod of deffuclity.
-If diff = 2 thats means all 1/2 address can get reward / airdrop or what ever you want.

-If you wanna make this airdrop 1/10 users just change difficulty as 10.
+In this example, our program retrieves the user's Ethereum address and checks the difficulty modulus.
+If the difficulty is set to 2, this means 1 out of every 2 addresses can receive a reward, airdrop, or any other incentive you choose to provide.

+If you'd like the airdrop to target 1 out of every 10 users, simply adjust the difficulty to 10.

 ## Contact